pavlienko/pavlienko/README.md

 # Hi there 🙋‍♂️

-<p>I'm a front-end developer with a strong background in 3D projects and a former team lead in motion design and architectural visualization.
+<p>I'm a full-stack developer with a strong background in 3D projects and a former team lead in motion design and architectural visualization.

 Proficient in React, Vue, Next, Nuxt, TypeScript, Three.js, and various 3D graphics software.